Our Kura

 Te Pākihi o Maru offers free school lunches and breakfast in school, and keep our class sizes small to enable focused learning.

-Children are welcomed into one of four school houses, which provide a wonderful sense of whānau within the school and develop leadership skills in our older tamariki.
+Children are welcomed into one of four whānau groups, which provide a wonderful sense of whānau within the school and develop leadership skills in our older tamariki.

 Te Pākihi o Maru is proudly multi-cultural, and we offer specialised support for children who have English as a second language.

 Our kura was established in 1872 as Oamaru North School, and officially became Te Pākihi o Maru in April 2021.
-We’re proud of our history as one of Oamaru’s first schools and look forward to celebrating our 150th centenary in 2022.

 The name Te Pākihi o Maru was gifted to the school by Ngai Tahu and represents our positive way forward.